 - Learn to say “no” to others sometimes and say yes to yourself.

 Refusing others can be hard, but if you are already overworked or under pressure, you should learn to politely say no to avoid over-extending yourself.
 It may take a little practice; always remember the burnout, anxiety, and irritability of forcing yourself to do more is not good for your relationship with others, and it is not healthy for your mental and physical health.
-Instead, listen to your body’s signals, say yes when your it tells you to rest, de-stress or eat well, always leave some down time to yourself.
+Instead, listen to your body’s signals, say yes when it tells you to rest, de-stress or eat well, and always leave some down time for yourself.

 - Schedule your self-care time, slowly it will become a habit.

 Pay attention to your needs by making a self-care schedule.
-Start with a nightly routine like setting up a cut-off time for eating and drinking, especially for caffeine and sugar, to avoid certain food keeping you awake.
+Start with a nightly routine like setting up a cut-off time for eating and drinking, especially for caffeine and sugar, to avoid certain foods keeping you awake.
 Try to do something relaxing, and make sure your bedroom is the best suitable place to sleep.
 You can also set an alarm to remind yourself about bed time, so your body can have a full 8-hour rest.

 Practicing self-care isn’t always easy, but it is never too late to start.
-Incorporate small self-care tasks into your daily routine, soon they will turn into good habits- boosting your well-being not only today, but forever.
+Incorporate small self-care tasks into your daily routine; soon they will turn into good habits- boosting your well-being not only today, but forever.

 You may also like...